Kurt May: Early life

 Kurt May was born into a prosperous and assimilated German-Jewish family in the German town of Meiningen on August 15, 1896.
 He fought on behalf of Germany in the First World War, serving in the Ardennes and at the Russian front, and was decorated for his bravery.
 He was also an outstanding tennis player and played in various international tournaments as a young man.
 After the war and his successful law degree he built up a thriving legal practice in Jena.
 His associate was Walter Ledermann.
 With the rise of Hitler and the Nazi regime's anti-Jewish legislation of April 7, 1933 - the "Law for the Restoration of the Professional Civil Service" and the "Act of Admission to Legal Profession" Kurt May was banned from his profession.
 May was also singled out by the Nazis for attack after he defended a prominent Social Democrat politician who was falsely accused by the Nazis of being a communist.
 In consequence of the Nazi persecution of Jews, Kurt May left for Palestine in 1934.

 Family

 In Jerusalem in 1937 he married Vera Feinberg, a fellow German-Jewish refugee who later became a judge.
 All their relatives in Germany were murdered in the Holocaust.
-They had a daughter in Jerusalem, Miriam Gross, who went on to become a distinguished literary editor in London.
-His grandson Tom Gross is a journalist and international affairs commentator who has also worked for Roma and other human rights issues.
+They had a daughter in Jerusalem, Miriam Gross, who went on to become a distinguished literary editor in London, and who married intellectual John Gross.
+His grandson Tom Gross is a journalist and international affairs commentator who has also worked for Roma and other human rights issues; his granddaughter Susanna Gross is a bridge correspondent and literary editor of The Mail on Sunday.